 When a wagon is held at the top of a rollercoaster just before it is allowed to do a free fall, it contains some amount of potential energy.
 At the highest point of the rollercoaster, the wagon is held still for few seconds, the energy contained in the cart due to height and the weight of the people sitting in the wagon is called the gravitational potential energy.
 More the number of people riding the wagon more will be the gravitational potential energy.
 When the wagon slides further on the track, the stored potential energy is converted into kinetic energy.

 When we stretch a rubber band, it stores some amount of potential energy inside it.
 Now, we can easily say that a stretched rubber band will have elastic potential energy stored inside.
 As soon as the stretched band is set free, it quickly returns to its original shape and the elastic potential energy gets converted into kinetic energy.

 11. Wrecking Ball

 Wreaking ball is similar to a pendulum.
 When a crane swings a wrecking ball up to a certain height, it starts gaining some potential energy.
-Just like the case of a pendulum, here, also, the potential energy is converted into the kinetic energy which is used to crash the buildings.
+Just like the case of a pendulum, here also, the potential energy is converted into kinetic energy, which is used to crush the buildings.

 Before diving into the water, swimmers always stand on the diving board and stretch.
 While the swimmers are standing on the diving board, they have some amount of gravitational potential energy.
 As soon as they dive into the water, this gravitational potential energy is converted into the kinetic energy.
-This is the reason why the swimmers take a jump while diving so as to obtain a maximum amount of gravitational potential energy which will be converted into the kinetic energy.
-More the kinetic energy, easier it will be to cut through the viscosity of the water in the pool.
+This is the reason why the swimmers take a jump while diving so as to obtain a maximum amount of gravitational potential energy, which will be converted into kinetic energy.
+The more the kinetic energy, the easier it will be to cut through the viscosity of the water in the pool.